Pin Classes I: Growth Rates: Concluding Remarks

+We have proved that all pin classes have growth rates and established a procedure for their calculation.
+We have also obtained bounds on the possible growth rate of a pin class in Corollary \ref{pcgrbounds}.
 A natural further question is what happens within these bounds: what are the possible growth rates of pin classes?
 We can also ask about bounds on growth rates of pin classes subject to certain characteristics: the number of quadrants visited (recurrently) by a pin class and the length of the longest oscillation contained in $\mathcal{C}^{\circ}_{w}$ are natural characteristics to consider.
-We can in fact state some answers in the former case already: the pin classes $\mathcal{V}$ and $\mathcal{Y}$ are in fact the smallest pin classes which visit two and three quadrants recurrently, respectively.
-It is also relatively easy to deduce \emph{upper} bounds on the growth rates of pin classes in two and three quadrants by considering the \textbf{complete pin classes} in these bounded quadrants: for example, the complete class in two quadrants, $\mathcal{V}_{c} = \mathcal{V}_{w_{c}}$ is the pin class generated by a pin sequence $w_{c}$ that contains \emph{all} pin words in quadrants $1$ and $2$ as pin factors.
+We can in fact state some answers in the former case already: the pin classes $\mathcal{V}$, $\mathcal{Y}$ and $\mathcal{W}$, which we enumerated in Sections \ref{sec:3.7} and \ref{sec:3.8}, are in fact the smallest pin classes which visit two, three and four quadrants recurrently, respectively.
+It is also relatively easy to derive an \emph{upper} bound on the growth rates of pin classes in a specified number of quadrants by considering the \emph{complete pin class} in those quadrants.
+For example, the \emph{complete class in two quadrants}, $\mathcal{V}_{c} = \mathcal{C}_{w_{c}}$ is the pin class generated by an infinite pin word $w_{c}$ that contains \emph{all} pin words in quadrants $1$ and $2$ as pin factors.
 Without too much difficulty (though we omit the proof here) we can calculate the growth rate of $\mathcal{V}_{c}$ to be $\nu_{c} \approx 3.51205$, where $\nu_{c}$ is the reciprocal of the smallest positive real root of

-In the sequel~\cite{brignall-jarvis:pin-classes-ii} we take up the question of what happens within this interval $[\nu,\nu_{c}]$: we move towards a classification of the growth rates of two-quadrant pin classes and observe some interesting structures in this set of growth rates.
-We show, for example, that there is a point $\nu_{\mathcal{L}} \approx 3.28277$ at which there are uncountably many distinct pin classes and that $\nu_{\mathcal{L}}$ is in fact an accumulation point in the set of pin class growth rates from both above and below.
-This has potential consequences for the study of well-quasi-ordered permutation classes because $\mathcal{V}$-classes (that is, two-quadrant pin classes) can be used to generate infinite antichains.
+In the sequel~\cite{brignall2024pinclassesiismall} we take up the question of what happens within this interval $[\nu,\nu_{c}]$: we move towards a classification of the growth rates of two-quadrant pin classes and observe some interesting structures in this set of growth rates.
+For example, we shall show that, as we have already alluded to, $\nu_{\mathcal{L}} \approx 3.28277$ is the first point at which there are uncountably many distinct pin classes and that $\nu_{\mathcal{L}}$ is in fact an accumulation point in the set of pin class growth rates from both above and below.
+This has potential consequences for the study of well-quasi-ordered permutation classes because two-quadrant pin class can be used to generate (by a similar construction as shown for the increasing oscillations in Fig. \ref{fig:osc0}) infinite antichains with relatively small growth rates.